Seaton House: Relations with neighbourhood

 Seaton House is blamed by some Cabbagetown residents for contributing to the deterioration of George Street and the surrounding area.
 The stretch of George Street between Dundas Street and Gerrard Street where Seaton House is located has been dubbed "crack alley" by neighbours.
 Community members allege that Seaton House does not properly supervise its residents who, they claim, can be seen on the street outside the facility dealing and smoking crack cocaine.
 Toronto's director of hostel services rejects the charge of neglect saying that Seaton House and the city "work closely with Toronto Police Services to address the issue of drug dealers who may prey on the men that use the Seaton House program."
-Most of the issues on George Street have nothing to do with the men who are residing at Seaton House.

 Redevelopment

 In late 2009, Toronto City Council initially approved a plan to redevelop Seaton House in partnership with Spike Capital Corp., Kearns Mancini Architects and others who own properties around the shelter, on George Street.
 The plan would have seen the demolition of the current facility and the transformation of the street into a mix of commercial buildings, affordable housing, student rental properties and a redesigned shelter.

 The demolition of Seaton House was approved by City Council in 2013, with a new plan to replace the facility with a smaller one that would provide 100 emergency shelter spaces, 378 long term care beds and 130 assisted living units along with affordable housing.
 The city estimates that 200 of the facility's current clients will be accommodated in the new project but 400 will require permanent relocation.
 As of June 2017, the closure of Seaton House has been delayed as $475 million of the redevelopment's estimated total cost of $562 million still needs to be provided and new shelter space still needs to be found for the building's 634 current occupants.
-The city is now aiming to decommission the facility on May 31, 2020 and begin demolition in June.
+The city aimed to decommission the facility on May 31, 2020 and begin demolition in June, but this did not occur.

 In November 2020 Mayor John Tory announced an initiative to revitalize George Street, from Moss Park, to Allan Gardens, that included replacing the current Seaton House facility with a larger and more modern facility, that included long-term care facilities.